 Adjust to suit your child's ability and concentration.

-Set Automatic to ON to make the next page of cards appear automatically as soon as you have matched all the ones on the current page.
-In web-based editions there is also a Loop setting.
+In Special Words Plus there is also a Loop setting.
 If Automatic is ON, and Loop is ON, then on completing the last page, the app will loop back to the first page.
 If Automatic is OFF, then Loop has no effect except with switch control, where it causes pressing Switch 3 after completing the last page to loop back to the first page.

 When this is ON, the word for each matching card is spoken when it appears.
 This can help children who are just starting to use the activities, or who are struggling with picture matching.
 Once you have moved on to matching words to pictures or pictures to words, you may want to turn it OFF: otherwise the sound may provide too much help, so you're not testing your child's visual recognition of words at all.